 In the introduction to his book, Pranava Gita, Swami Pranavananda Giri, “the saint with two bodies” written about in Autobiography of a Yogi, sums up the whole purpose of our involvement with intoning Om to experience the Chidakasha: “The omnipotent inordinate cause is Paramatma.
 That Paramatma is within this body.
 The exact location of this Paramatma in the body and how the mind may be made to merge with It, has been determined by the yogis.
 Sadhakas have seen through their practice that this Paramatma, despite the fact that it is omnipresent, exists in the Chidakasha in a conscious form, and the Pranava is its expression.”
 The Chidakasha is the abode of our Self, the center-point of our incarnation in relative existence.

 Awareness of the Sahasrara is spiritual consciousness itself.
 From the enlivened Sahasrara the sacred light and power of Spirit will flow into every cell of every level of our being.
-The Bhagavad Gita describes the yogi as “having placed his vital breath [prana] in the head, established in yoga concentration, uttering Om, the single-syllable Brahman” (8:12-13).
+The Bhagavad Gita describes the yogi as “drawing his prana into the head, established in yoga concentration, uttering OM, the single-syllabled Brahman” (8:12-13).
 By intoning Om in time with the breath we activate literally thousands of channels in the physical and subtle bodies, causing the life force to spontaneously, effortlessly, flow upward into the thousand-petalled lotus of the brain (Sahasrara Chakra) and then merge into the Chidakasha, into the Divine Light within the Sahasrara that is the essence of Om, the Life-Giving Word, the Pranava.

 Read the next chapter in Om Yoga: Points for Successful Meditation